dalibo/ldap2pg/docs/hacking.md

 $
 ```

-CI executes func tests in CentOS 6 and 7 and RockyLinux 8.
+CI executes func tests in CentOS 6 and 7 and RockyLinux 8 and 9.

 Tests are written with the great [pytest](https://doc.pytest.org) and [sh](https://amoffat.github.io/sh/) projects.
 `conftest.py` provides various specific fixtures.